dlong42/juniordesignteam9323/README.md

 # juniordesignteam9323

 We are team 9323!
-Seeds of Health Empowerment!
+Campus Safari!
 Yes!